 Each WordPress SEO plugin does a good job of helping you identify and target your focus keyword.
 Both do a check to see if you're using your keywords the correct number of times and if your keyword shows up in the right places — for example, the title, the description, the URL, etc.

-The Winner: Because you can target up to five keywords and get keyword suggestions on a free version, the winner this round is Rank Math.
+The Winner: Because you can target up to five keywords and get keyword suggestions on a free version, Rank Math is the winner of this round.

 2. SEO Scoring System

 Each WordPress SEO plugin has different ways of scoring your content.
-Things that are taken into consideration are items like title text, meta description, focus keyword, content readability, image alt text, length of the content, and many more.
+Things that are considered are title text, meta description, focus keyword, content readability, image alt text, length of the content, and many more.

 PROS: Yoast provides helpful tips on how you can improve your SEO ranking.